 Supplementation provides a cheap and efficient way to increase the amount of creatine within skeletal muscle.
 While creatine can be found in meat, amounts are low relative to the typical dose found within most creatine supplements.
 To meet the recommended dose, athletes would need to consume substantial portions of meat on a daily basis, for this reason, it is typically easiest to meet the recommended dose with a dietary supplement.

-The most studied and effective supplemental form is Creatine Monohydrate (CrM).
+There are many different forms of creatine available, such as effervescent creatine, creatine ethyl ester, buffered creatine, creatine nitrate, and creatine dipeptides, however, the efficacy of these alternate forms has shown to be lacking when compared to creatine monohydrate (CrM)(1).
 Improvements in exercise performance can be separated by length of use; Short-term CrM supplementation has been linked to improvements in maximal power, work performance and sprint performance.
 In addition to the short-term benefits, long-term usage is shown to enhance overall training quality, ultimately leading to improved overall performance.1

-The protocol for CrM includes a loading and maintenance phase.
-The loading phase builds up the storage pool while the maintenance phase ensures the pool is saturated.
-The current recommendations, from the International Olympic Committee (IOC), state a loading phase of ~20g/day (divided into four equal doses) for 5-7 days.
-For maintenance, it is recommended to consume 3-5g per day, in a single dose, to sustain an elevation in the body pool.3 Following this protocol, one should expect a 10-40% increase in muscle CrM stores.
+Past protocols for CrM have included a loading phase in which athletes supplement with 5g of creatine four times daily for 5-7 consecutive days.
+This tactic speeds up the loading process and helps maximize creatine content within muscle quickly.
+Once the loading phase has been completed, a maintenance dose of 3-5g daily is all that is required.
+While completing a loading phase with creatine may result in a shorter time frame before benefits are seen, this strategy is not required for creatine to be beneficial.
+If athletes prefer, they can simply consume 3-5g daily which will similarly load the muscle after about 1 month of supplementation.
+Following this protocol, one should expect a 10-40% increase in muscle CrM stores.
 However, this percentage is variable and is dependent upon on the initial muscle storage.
 For example, one with little CrM muscle storage before supplementation, such as those who consume little meat/fish, might have a 20-40% increase compared to someone who has a larger initial storage who only increases the pool by 10-20%.1 The resulting increase in body pool is accompanied by a combination of increase in lean muscle mass/fat free mass and water retention.
 Therefore, one should expect an increase in weight during creatine usage.1

 The mechanism of enhanced performance is well researched and indicates four main benefits.
 First, biochemically, phosphocreatine (PCr), a non-nitrogen compound stored in skeletal muscles, is able to rephosphorylate adenosine diphosphate (ADP) to adenosine triphosphate (ATP) during exercise, thus allowing for the increase in exercise tolerance and intensity.1 Pharmacodynamically, this allows the muscles to maintain an elevated power output during high-intensity exercise.4